The Pursuit of Happiness: A Personal Exploration

 Meditation and meditative activities are underrated, but are as important as exercise or brushing your teeth.
 People think of meditation as a chore or a new extracurricular activity to do.
 These days, there are way too many YouTube videos, apps, books and podcasts on meditation, there is an overload of information - it almost feels like a fad.
 I think most focus on the how and get lost and overwhelmed with the many recommended techniques.
 At the end of the day, it’s just being able to sit alone with your thoughts and reflections.
 It is a way of life, a skill set you cultivate.

-It’s important to note that there are many meditative activities—such as yoga, exercise, journaling, playing an instrument, painting, photography, going for a walk, being in nature, cooking, and more.
+There are many meditative activities; yoga, exercise, journaling, playing an instrument, painting, photography, going for a walk.
 These activities help pull you into the present moment.
-Creative pursuits, in particular, can be especially meditative, tapping into the core of our human nature.
+Creative pursuits, in particular, can be especially meditative, tapping into the core of our human nature - an area I can relate to.
 In photography, for example, the focus on movement, light, shadows, and details can be deeply immersive.
-Whether it’s through the unique expression in a painting, composing music, or capturing the beauty of a landscape, these activities reveal something personal and authentic within us.
+These activities reveal something personal and authentic within us.

 Ikigai & Knowing Yourself: The Key to True Happiness